Apache

 We recommend that you use the same OpenSSL version for both Apache and the ApacheDome module.

-Can I check if DataDome module is loaded?
+How can I check if DataDome module is loaded?

-You can check if the module is correctly loaded by running apachectl -t -D DUMP_MODULES
+• Check if the module is correctly loaded by running apachectl -t -D DUMP_MODULES

 What about firewall?

-Can I add custom Header?
+How can I add a custom header?

 Header set X-DD-Regex-Matched "1" env=DATA_DOME_IS_URI_REGEX_MATCHED

-Can I disable the module for specified location or vhost?
+How can I disable the module for specified location or vhost?

-You can disable the module on a specified location or vhost by changing the DomeStatus variable:
+• Disable the module on a specified location or vhost by changing the DomeStatus variable:

 <Location "/private1">